avramare/avramare/README.md

 Ahoy, fellow tech enthusiasts!

-I'm a DIY sailor who navigates the complex seas of modern technology.
-With a passion for databases, testing, and innovative solutions, I've been on this ongoing quest for over three years now.

-Who knows where this journey will take me next? ⛵
+I'm a DIY sailor navigating the complex seas of modern technology.
+I've been on this ongoing quest for over three years now, wonder where it will get me? ⛵

-### 🚢 Professional Compass
-- 🔬 QA/Database Testing Engineer at Spectral Core (2023-2024)
-- 🎭 Playwright Director: Scripting Test Stories Across Digital Stages
-- 🧪 Expertise in SQL, testing frameworks, and cutting-edge data platforms
-- 🤝 Collaborative explorer, feel free to contact me

 ## 🛠 Technical Playground